MrcSnm/d-segmented-hashmap/README.md

 ### Cons:
 - A `get` operation with best case of `O(1)` and worst case of `O(log n)`.
 Though it will never be `O(n)` since no rehash happens
-- After removing elements, other segmentations of the map will become unused. - This maybe can be improved
+- After removing elements, other segmentations of the map will become unused.
+True removal can only be achieved when calling `.clear()`